 - All research costs that are attributable to the trial.
-For example, scientific, technical and administrative staff including statisticians, research nurses, trial managers etc., consumables, items of equipment, data /sample handling and archiving and travel.
+For example, appropriate percentages of the investigators’ time, scientific, technical and administrative staff including statisticians, research nurses, trial managers etc., consumables, items of equipment, data /sample handling and archiving and travel.

 - The cost of holding trial steering and data monitoring committees.

 - Training and support for a trial manager.